-Payment: Payment in full is required in order to process online registrations.
+Payment: Payment in full is required to process online registrations.
 We welcome payments in the form of American Express, MasterCard, Visa, and checks payable to ACP.

-Cancellations: Attendee must notify ACP in writing via email@example.com.
+Cancellations: Attendee must notify ACP in writing via firstname.lastname@example.org.
 A $50 processing fee may be retained by ACP for all cancellations.
-Refunds will be processed in the same manner in which the original payment was made; i.e., registrations paid with a credit card will be refunded to that credit card.
+Refunds will be processed in the same manner in which the original payment was made, i.e., registrations paid with a credit card will be refunded to that credit card.
 Refunds will not be issued in the event of a no show.
+Refunds requested after Oct.
+1, 2022, will be refunded after Nov.
+14, 2022.
 Substitutions are gladly accepted!
-Substitutions of registrations are permitted prior to the virtual event start date by submitting a written request to firstname.lastname@example.org.
+Substitutions of registrations are permitted prior to the virtual event start date by submitting a written request to email@example.com.
 Only one substitution is permitted per original registrant.
 The individual submitting the substitution request is responsible for all financial obligations (any balance due) associated with that substitution.

 Consent Clause: Registration and attendance at, or participation in, ACP meetings and other activities constitutes an agreement by the registrant to the use and distribution (both now and in the future) of the registrant or attendee’s image or voice in recordings, both live and on-demand, photographs, videotapes, electronic reproductions, and audiotapes of such events and activities by ACP and other third parties, including but not limited the venue, the host city, and the host CVB.
 Your virtual registration may include technology that monitors your activities throughout the meeting, such as session attendance and virtual booths visited.